Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/prerequisites.md

        > Amazon Linux 2023 instances are not supported.
 See [Amazon Documentation](https://docs.aws.amazon.com/linux/al2023/ug/compare-with-al2.html#epel) for more information.
    * If proceeding minimally with one VM only, install the targeted workflow's application requirements and validate proper execution of the workflow for end-users as required prior to typical go-live or release-to-production.
    * If proceeding with an existing HPC Cluster, all workflows, authentication systems, and licensing requirements should be fully validated and operational.
-3. Create or choose a VPC and a subnet that you want to put your Compute Optimizer controller and workers in.
+3. Create or choose a VPC and a subnet that you want to put your X-Infrastructure Optimizer controller and workers in.
-   * Compute Optimizer creates an internal overlay network with CIDR 192.168.137.0/24 by default.
+   * X-Infrastructure Optimizer creates an internal overlay network with CIDR 192.168.137.0/24 by default.
    * We need to ensure the overlay network does not conflict the CIDR in your VPC.
-   * If there is any overlapping, we will modify[ Compute Optimizer configurations](pre-configuration.md) as described later.
+   * If there is any overlapping, we will modify[ X-Infrastructure Optimizer configurations](pre-configuration.md) as described later.
 4. Add a NAT gateway to your subnet.
 5. Allow access to the following websites and URLs:
    * AWS EC2 API Endpoint: